On this page:

 Apply for an extension of time to hold an annual general meeting

-If there are exceptional circumstances preventing your association from holding its annual general meeting by the due date, you can complete and lodge an Application for extension of time to hold an annual general meeting or lodge financial statements (Word, 147KB).
+If there are exceptional circumstances preventing your association from holding its annual general meeting by the due date, you can complete an Application for extension of time to hold an annual general meeting or lodge financial statements (Word, 147KB).
 Lodgement details are on the form.

 Extensions of time are subject to approval from Consumer Affairs Victoria.